searchhub/searchhub.github.io/ui/readme.en.md

 # searchInsights{#search-insights}

-## Underperforming queries

-The "Searches without result" table has an additional toggle button that controls how zero results are interpreted

-1. Overall
-   represents the standard view for zero result data.
-If a query is a significant zero result, it means that more than 50% of the time it was queried, it led to a zero result.
-This will lead to the query being counted as a zero result for the period selected, and shown here.
-2. Recent
-   filters the overall view by excluding zero-result-data with less than 50% of the queries during a day leading to a zero-result, since the last time it was seen.
+For all search terms in searchInsights, the following applies: These are always the search terms ("searchQuery") actually sent to the search engine.
+This may be the search term entered by the user ("userQuery") if it has not been mapped to a MasterQuery.
+In all other cases, it is the MasterQuery.

+The following views are available in searchInsights.

 ## Popular Queries{#top-queries}

-Search terms with the highest volume are listed in the "Popular Queries" table.
+In the "Popular Queries" table, search terms with the highest volume are listed.

-The "Trending Queries" table lists search terms that had a significant increase in search volume compared to the previous period.
-The corresponding increase in search volume is shown in the *Uplift* column.
+In the "Trending Queries" table, search terms are listed that have experienced a significant increase in search volume compared to the same previous period.
+The corresponding increase in search volume is indicated in the Uplift column.

+In both tables, the columns can be sorted multiple times by Shift+Click or Ctrl+Click on the column header (⌘+Click on Mac).

 *Explanation of the info column icons*